Compressing Sign Information in DCT-based Image Coding via Deep Sign Retrieval: Proposed method

 where $L(\tilde{x})$ is an objective function with respect to the restored image $\tilde{x}$.
 With a suitable definition of $L(\tilde{x})$, a unique solution can be found and is equivalent to the correct solution, i.e., $\tilde{x}=x$.
-For example,

-is used in \cite{Bahmani2017flexible,Goldstein2018phasemax}.
-The symbol $a$ is a so-called anchor vector that approximates the true solution $x$, which can be computed from the magnitudes; see \cite{Mondelli2019fundamental,Lu20phase} for more details.
+For example, the authors of \cite{Bahmani2017flexible,Goldstein2018phasemax} defined $L(\tilde{x})$ as the inner product function between $\tilde{x}$ and the so-called anchor vector.

-Figure~\ref{fig:const_dft} shows a geometrical interpretation for the convex relaxation in the DFT domain; the solution spaces for Eqs.~\eqref{eq:pr_dft_0} and \eqref{eq:pr_dft_1} are illustrated in (a) and (b), respectively.
-The solution is limited to the circle in Eq.~\eqref{eq:pr_dft_0}, while the solution space is extended to the disk (the area inside the circle) in Eq.~\eqref{eq:pr_dft_1}.
+Figure~\ref{fig:const_dft} shows a geometrical interpretation for the convex relaxation in the DFT domain; the solution spaces for \eqref{eq:pr_dft_0} and \eqref{eq:pr_dft_1} are illustrated in (a) and (b), respectively.
+The solution is limited to the circle in \eqref{eq:pr_dft_0}, while the solution space is extended to the disk (the area inside the circle) in \eqref{eq:pr_dft_1}.
 Note that the solution space is non-convex for the circle, but it is convex for the disk.
-Therefore, the solution to Eq.~\eqref{eq:pr_dft_1} can be efficiently computed by a convex optimization algorithm.
+Therefore, the solution to \eqref{eq:pr_dft_1} can be efficiently computed by a convex optimization algorithm.

 In our sign retrieval, we regard the sign as a special case of the phase.
 Because DCT coefficients are always real values without imaginary parts, their phases are limited to $0$ or $\pi$.
 In this case, the function $\exp(\sqrt{-1} \alpha_{\omega_u,\omega_v}^{m,n})$ takes only $1$ or $-1$, which is equivalent to the signs of real values: